lucadonnoh/scalability_guide/content/posts/safest_optimium/index.md

 +++
-title = "Forced txs vs based sequencing" date = "2024-06-11T21:30:55+02:00" author = "donnoh.eth"
+title = "How to build the safest (and dumbest) Optimium" date = "2024-06-28T21:30:55+02:00" author = "donnoh.eth"
 authorTwitter = "donnoh_eth" #do not include @
 cover = "cover.png"
-tags = ["rollups", "sequencing"] keywords = ["", ""]
+tags = ["rollups", "optimiums"] keywords = ["", ""]
-description = "What are the tradeoffs between forced transaction mechanisms and based sequencing in rollups?" showFullContent = false readingTime = true hideComments = false
+description = "An exercise to test your mental models on rollups and optimiums." showFullContent = false readingTime = true hideComments = false